shaivimalik/covid_illegitimate_features/markdowns/Reproducing_Original_Result.md

 ::: {.cell .markdown}

-Finally, we visualize the chest X-ray images corresponding to each class.
+Finally, we visualize the chest X-ray images of each class.

 :::